ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 > var storageContract = eth.contract(JSON.parse(storageContractAbi))
 ```

-18. store the contract's `bin` into a variable called `storageBinCode` and concatenate it with the hexadecimal prefix `0x`
+18. store the contract's `bin` into a variable called `storageBinCode` and concatenate it with the hexadecimal prefix `0x` so it is callable in a transaction

 ```bash
 > var storageBinCode = "0x" + storageOutput.contracts['Storage.sol:Storage'].bin